DualTachyon/rk3588-svd/README.md

 = 1, enum_name2 ; Comment that goes into SVD as a description # Optional
 ```

+You can use a _ as an enum name if you don't have one for a specific value.

 Check existing .def files for examples.

 # Requirements